From Fairness to God

 prey of the fair ones when they get organized.

-- Once the fair ones won, though,
+- Once the fair ones have won, though,

 to use violence (laws, police).
 But of course the unfair ones will always be on